kubernetes-sigs/kubespray/docs/ntp.md

 The NTP service would be enabled and sync time automatically.

-## Custimize the NTP configure file
+## Customize the NTP configure file

 In the Air-Gap environment, the node cannot access the NTP server by internet.
 So the node can use the customized ntp server by configuring ntp file.